slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 String s = String.Format("On {0:D}, {1} is {2:E} years old.", new DateTime(2012, 4, 22, 14, 35, 5), "Aidan", 9);
 Console.WriteLine(s);
 ```

-If you build and run this code where "en-US" is the thread’s current culture, you'll see the following line of output:
+If you build and run this code where "en-US" is the thread's current culture, you'll see the following line of output:

 ```
 On Sunday, April 22, 2012, Aidan is 9.000000E+000 years old.
 ```

-When the Format method parses the format string, it sees that replaceable parameter 0 should have its IFormattable interface's ToString method called passing "D" and null for its two parameters.
-Likewise, Format calls replaceable parameter 2’s IFormattable ToString method, passing "E" and null.
-If the type doesn't implement the IFormattable interface, Format calls its parameterless ToString method inherited from Object (and possibly overridden), and the default format
-is appended into the resulting string.
+When the Format method parses the format string, it sees that replaceable parameter 0 should have its `IFormattable` interface's ToString method called passing "D" and null (which will be replaced with CurrentCulture) for its two parameters.
+Likewise, Format calls replaceable parameter 2's IFormattable ToString method, passing "E" and null.
+If the type doesn't implement the IFormattable interface, Format calls its parameterless ToString method inherited from Object (and possibly overridden), and the default format is appended into the resulting string.

 The String class offers several overloads of the static Format method.
 One version takes an object that implements the IFormatProvider interface so that you can format all of the replaceable parameters by using caller-specified culture information:
 ```C#